Vladičin Han

 Vladičin Han (Владичин Хан, /sh/) (Note: Vladicin) is a town and municipality located in the Pčinja District in southern Serbia.
-The town is located along the road from the Serbian capital Belgrade to the Greek city of Thessalonica.
+The town is located along the road from the Serbian capital Belgrade to the Greek city of Thessaloniki.
 It is located close to the Serbian border with Bulgaria and North Macedonia.
 As of 2022, the population of the town was 7,343, while the population of the municipality is 17,532.

 History

 In the 17th century, a house ("Han") was built by Stefan Grk, which was later bought by Bishop Pajsije of Janjevo.
 A small settlement was established in 1887 around the house, and was given the name of Vladicin Han.
 In 1888, the first school was established, and a temple of Saint Nikola was built in 1905.
 In 1910, an iron bridge was built to replace the old wooden bridges.
 With the development of railways, it became an established town in the 1920s with flourishing trade and economy.